Best Practices

 - Links in the configuration file should use the

-protocol for accessing websites, not thehttps
+httpprotocol for accessing websites, not thehttpsprotocol.- For example:

 - Use